 It’s gonna be a good summer!

 …as Jimmy Conway tells Henry Hill after watching him split up the take from a recent robbery at the JFK’s Air France terminal.
 Cargo thefts had always been a mob tradition, but the April 1967 heist of $420,000 in cash set a new high mark for the mob as the proceeds were all in “totally, totally untraceable”.
 No need for shady fences or risky transactions of stolen goods.

-Henry dresses fashionably for the robbery, wearing a herringbone sportcoat that shows up a few times throughout the course of Goodfellas.
+Henry dresses fashionably for the robbery, wearing a herringbone sports coat that shows up a few times over the course of Goodfellas.
 It’s a fine primer on how one can dress for a date, a heist, or even burying a mob murder victim.
-Continue reading
+(Not that BAMF Style condones that sort of thing…) Continue reading

 Kevin Spacey as Sgt.
 Jack Vincennes, swaggering LAPD “celebrity” narcotics detective